zachvalenta/jvns.ca/source/_posts/2016-06-30-why-do-we-use-the-linux-kernels-tcp-stack.markdown

 ### what about Google?

 Who else does a ton of networking?
 Google!
-Happily Google sometimes writes papers so we know a little bit about what they do htere.
+Happily Google sometimes writes papers so we know a little bit about what they do there.

 Tons of people told me about [Maglev](http://research.google.com/pubs/pub44824.html), which is Google's load balancer, and they do all of their networking for that in userspace!
 I think they operate at a lower level than TCP so they don't have a TCP stack, but it is an example of extremely fast networking without using the Linux kernel.